 Late Spring, 2003

 The difference in terminology is more than incidental.
 Without a distinction between "cook" and "chef," the job applicant faces a lot of expectation about his or her qualifications and God help us certification.
 As a chef, of course, you are expected to know things.

 The "catering" or food-service industry in Ireland is strange.
 It is young nobody used to go out, because nobody had money.
 A generation ago, there were no chefs, no kitchens no restaurants.
 Now, there is an industry.
 And that industry is fairly well codified certain standards assumed universal.
 There are typical menu items, for example, that any chef tends to know about.
 They may assume a similar familiarity.

-Naturally, four years of schooling, whatever its value, does not fully prepare a poor bastard for the actual environment of a working kitchen, where food is often slammed out [in] a flurry of activity that can twist even the steadiest mind.
+Naturally, four years of schooling, whatever its value, does not fully prepare a poor bastard for the actual environment of a working kitchen, where food is often slammed out in a flurry of activity that can twist even the steadiest mind.
 Nor is most of an evening's work the sort that you'd need a lot of knowledge for a lot of the job is replication, production skills, organization... and a cool head under pressure.

-But no matter; the Irish kitchen management seem to like their certification; and the chefs appear to be stuck thinking that you're either a real chef, and useful, or not a chef [and useless.]
+But no matter; the Irish kitchen management seem to like their certification; and the chefs appear to be stuck thinking that you're either a real chef, and useful, or not a chef and useless.